Document Type : Original Article

 Methods

 The study was run under the ethics committee supervision of Tehran University of Medical Sciences after receiving the IRCT code (IRCT20190624043991N12), and All patients signed the informed consent before enrolling.
 In this single-blind randomized clinical trial, 90 consecutive patients with ureteral stones larger than 15 mm referring to Sina Hospital in 2017 were enrolled.
-After an informed consent form was received from each patient, computed tomography (CT) scan was done and the largest stone measurement was determined and recoded and those patients with ureteral calculi larger than 15 mm were included.
-The patients currently under medical therapy or other surgical approaches for stone management, those with stones smaller than 15 mm, subjects with TUL alone procedure without subsequent RIRS, and also patients that were impossible to be followed-up were excluded.
-After exclusion, 74 patients have remained for assignment.
+After an informed consent form was received from each patient, computed tomography (CT) scan was done, the largest stone measurement was determined and recorded, and those patients with ureteral calculi larger than 15 mm were included.
+The patients currently under medical therapy or other surgical approaches for stone management, those with stones smaller than 15 mm, subjects with TUL alone procedure without subsequent RIRS, and patients that were impossible to followed-up with were excluded.
+After exclusion, 74 patients remained for assignment.

-This study was approved by the local ethical committee and the Helsinki Declaration was respected across this clinical trial.
+This study was approved by the local ethical committee, and the Helsinki Declaration was respected across this clinical trial.
 Patients were randomly assigned to undergo minimally invasive surgical ureterolithotomy or TUL plus RIRS.
-Both groups received antibiotic as cefalotin with three daily doses and after urine culture was negative, the patients were enrolled.
-Then the cases with remained stones over 2 mm after treatment were recognized by imaging and stone-free rate (SFR) was determined and compared across the groups.
+Both groups received antibiotics as cefalotin with three daily doses, and after the urine culture was negative, the patients were enrolled.
+Then the cases with remained stones over 2 mm after treatment were recognized by imaging and the stone-free rate (SFR) was determined and compared across the groups.

 Results

-Longer hospital stays and larger Apotel Infusions dose and longer operation length were seen in the MISU group (Table 1).
-As shown in Figure-1 the stone-free rate was alike across the groups (P-value = 1.00).
-Among 37 cases in the MISU group, there were two patients with stone migration during operation.
-Among them, one was removed by ureteroscope and basket via ureteral incision site.
-In another patient with migration in the MISU group, a Double-J stent was placed and ESWL was done.
-In TUL plus RIRS group there were two cases with the remained stone of five mm diameter that both had spontaneous stone passage after six months.
-The rates of adverse effects (according to Calvin Score System) were alike across the groups (P-value = 0.957) except for the fever with a higher rate in TUL plus RIRS group (Figure 2).
+Longer hospital stays, larger Apotel Infusions doses, and longer operation lengths were seen in the MISU group (Table 1).
+As shown in Figure 1, the stone-free rate was alike across the groups (P-value=1.00).
+Among 37 cases in the MISU group, two patients had stone migration during the operation.
+One was removed by ureteroscope and basket via ureteral incision site.
+In another patient with migration in the MISU group, a Double-J stent was placed, and ESWL was done.
+In TUL plus RIRS group, two cases with the remaining five mm diameter stone had spontaneous stone passage after six months.
+The rates of adverse effects (according to the Calvin Score System) were alike across the groups (P-value = 0.957) except for the fever with a higher rate in TUL plus RIRS group (Figure 2).

 Table 1.
 Hospital stay, paracetamol per dose, and operation length across the groups